textadventures/quest/docs/tutorial/creating_functions_which_return_a_value.md

 ---
 layout: index
-title: Creating functions which return a value
+title: Creating functions that return a value
 ---

 We've already covered [Using Functions](more_things_to_do_with_objects.html#Using_Functions) earlier in this tutorial, where we created a function so that we could call the same script from multiple places.

-We can also create functions which return a value.
+We can also create functions that return a value.
 Previously, we called our function from a script command, but when a function returns a value, we can call it from an expression.
 The function will run, and the **return value** will be used in the expression.

 Hopefully an example will make things clear.
 Let's make a simple function that will add two numbers together.